-A CROOK burgled his friend’s house then attacked him with a brick during a confrontation over the break-in, a court heard.
+Burglar targeted his friend's house in Leeds then attacked him with a brick

 Kyle Major, 26, was caught after incriminating CCTV was obtained of him selling electrical items stolen in the burglary at a Cash Converters store.